tydoc/tydoc/README.md

 }
 ```

-In JS it would look like:
+In JS it could look like:

 ```ts
 function foo(x) {